janko/janko.io/_posts/2016-09-17-better-file-uploads-with-shrine-attachment.md

 ## Conclusion

 We learned about two new Shrine core classes.
-One is `Shrine::Attachment`, a subclass of `Module`, which can generate attachment modules for a given attribute.
-The other one is `Shrine::Attacher`, which is in charge of the file attachment logic, which `Shrine::Attachment` methods delegate to but can also be used standalone.
+One is `Shrine::Attachment`, a subclass of `Module`, which can generate attachment modules for adding file attachment attributes to your models.
+The other one is `Shrine::Attacher`, which is in charge of the actual file attachment logic, and can be used directly.

 Combined with `Shrine` and `Shrine::UploadedFile`, these are the 4 core classes of Shrine.
-In the next post I will talk about file processing with Shrine, so stay tuned!
+In future posts I will talk about all the advanced features that are possible with these core classes.
+The next post will be about file processing with Shrine, so stay tuned!

 [Shrine]: https://github.com/janko-m/shrine
 [previous post]: https://twin.github.io/better-file-uploads-with-shrine-uploader/